leekarensl/leekarensl.github.io/_posts/wip.md

 ```
 <br>
-### Exploratory Analysis <a name="rf-exploratory"></a>
+### Exploring the Dataset <a name="rf-exploratory"></a>

-First, we will explore the data a little.
-I can confirm there were no duplicates within the dataset or any columns containing null values.
-This certainly helps reducing the time spent on data cleaning.
+First, I can confirm there were no duplicates within the dataset or any columns containing null values.
+This certainly helps in reducing the time spent on data cleaning.

 ```python
 df_bankchurn[df_bankchurn.duplicated()]